 CCIXR will also enable students in the Faculty of Creative and Cultural Industries to explore next-generation XR facilities, and to discover how the immersive pipeline works by helping make virtual and immersive worlds come to life, with an enormous range of applications.

-Immersive technologies will play a part in nearly all courses in the Faculty of Creative and Cultural Industries, particularly BSc Augmented and Virtual Reality, BSc Computer Animation and Visual Effects, BSc Computer Games Technology, BSc Computer Games Enterprise, BA or BSc Creative Computing, BA or BSc Music Technology, and MSc Creative Technologies.
+Immersive technologies will play a part in nearly all courses in the Faculty of Creative and Cultural Industries, particularly BSc Virtual and Augmented Reality, BSc Computer Animation and Visual Effects, BSc Computer Games Technology, BSc Computer Games Enterprise, BA or BSc Creative Computing, BA or BSc Music Technology, and MSc Creative Technologies.

 CCIXR lowers the barrier to entry for businesses who are looking to understand what immersive XR is.
 It also exists to better show what XR can do for a business – and give organisations access to world-leading facilities that would other be out of their reach, or require significant budgets.